 The Medium Term Capital Strategy has been developed in line with the Authority's purpose and commitments and its Integrated Risk Management Plan (IRMP).
 It aims to provide a sustainable and affordable level of investment to support our service provision to the communities of East Sussex and the City of Brighton & Hove.
-Where decisions have already been taken to change the service (including IRMP), which have capital investment implications, these are reflected in this strategy (excepting the review of special appliances).
+Where decisions have already been taken to change the service (including IRMP), which have capital investment implications, these are reflected in this strategy.